bindu2302/Build-Authentication-Settings-API/README.md

 ### 🔐 Authentication

 - `POST /api/register`
-  Register a new user with email, name, and password
+  Register a new user with the email, name, and password

 - `POST /api/login`
   Authenticate user and return JWT token